oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

-For requests with an `OData-Version` header with a value of `4.01` or greater, the media stream of a media entity can be updated by specifying the base64url-encoded representation of the media stream as a virtual property `$value`.
+For requests with an `OData-Version` header with a value of `4.01` or greater, the media stream of a media entity can be updated by specifying the format-specific representation of the media stream as a virtual property `$value`.

 Updating a dependent property that is tied to a key property of the